ZzoomD/ZzoomD.github.io/_pages/about.md

 # About Me

 I am a third-year Ph.D. student at the School of Computer Science and Engineering in Sun Yat-sen University (SYSU), where I am advised by <a href="https://chenliang.tech/">Prof. Liang Chen</a>.
-I received a Master's and a Bachelor’s degree from South China Agricultural University (SCAU), respectively in 2021 and 2019.
+I received my Master and Bachelor degrees from South China Agricultural University (SCAU), respectively in 2021 and 2019.
 My research interests include:
 <ul>
 <li><p>Large Language Models (LLMs)</p>
 </li>